statamic/docs/content/collections/docs/graphql.md

 - `AssetInterface`
 - `GlobalSetInterface`

-Note that if you add fields to an `EntryInterface`, it will be shared with the `PageInterface`.
-If you add fields to a `PageInterface`, it will _not_ be shared with the `EntryInterface`.

 ## Caching

 GraphQL uses a basic whole-response cache by default.
 Each query/variables combination's response will be cached for an hour.
 You may customize the cache expiry in `config/statamic/graphql.php`.